Sanchez racks up GIDPs, big day for Castellanos as Phillies even series in St. Louis

 If the Harper-Schwarber duo remains intact against right-handed starting pitchers, the hitter in the No. 5 spot will have plenty of RBI opportunities.
 Not only do Harper and Schwarber hit for power but both also walk a ton.

-In Friday's series opener against the Cardinals, Harper and Schwarber walked and singled but were stranded when Castellanos lined out to right field.
+In Friday's series opener against the Cardinals, Harper and Schwarber walked and singled but were stranded when Castellanos lined out to right field to end the top of the first.
 Saturday was a good example of how one early swing and a couple of early runs can change an afternoon.
 With a quick lead and an effective Cristopher Sanchez on the mound, the Phillies were in control the whole way and won, 4-1.

 Get top local stories in Philly delivered to you every morning.
 Sign up for NBC Philadelphia's News Headlines newsletter.